davemart-in/roostermade/recall/context.md

 ## Auto-Summarization

-When `thought add` is called and unsummarized thought count exceeds `SummaryThreshold` (default 10), Recall uses the LLM to generates a summary.
+When `thought add` is called and unsummarized thought count exceeds `SummaryThreshold` (default 10), Recall triggers summarization.
+Recall is designed to work with the active agent runtime (Claude Code, Codex, Cursor, etc.) rather than storing provider API keys in project config.
 Each summary line references the originating thought ID in the format `[#id]`.
 Example:
 ```
 ## Summary [2025-02-20] (through thought #10)
 - [#3] Decided to use SQLite for local-first simplicity